Frigolet Abbey: The Order of Præmonstratensians

-From that time it changed hands frequently, eventually acquired by a priest, Edmund Boulbon who purchased it from another priest from Cucuron, Toussaint de l’Estrac, who was a chaplain from the Convent of Our Lady of Visitation in Vaucluse, Avignon.
+After the Revolution it changed hands frequently, eventually acquired by a priest, Edmund Boulbon who purchased it from another priest from Cucuron, Toussaint de l’Estrac, who was a chaplain from the Convent of Our Lady of Visitation in Vaucluse, Avignon.

-Dom Edmund Boulbon (born 14 January 1817) entered the La Trappe Abbey at Bricquebec in 1850, wishing to lead a more dedicated religious life.
+Edmund Boulbon (born 14 January 1817) entered the La Trappe Abbey at Bricquebec in 1850, wishing to lead a more dedicated religious life.
 Acting on the advice of the Trappist superiors, he left the abbey and undertook the restoration of the Order of Norbert of Xanten.
 On June 6, the feast day of Saint Norbert, Boulbon received the white habit of the Premonstratensians from the hands of the Bishop of Soissons, Paul-Armand de Cardon de Garsignies at Prémontré Abbey.

 With the consent of Archbishop of Aix, Georges-Claude-Louis-Pie Chalandon, Boulbon took possession of Frigolet and, having admitted several novices, commenced community life there.
 He erected a church in honour of the Blessed Virgin Mary, which was solemnly consecrated on 6 October 1866.
 The monastery was canonically erected as a priory on 28 August 1868 by a pontifical decree, and as an abbey in September 1869, with Boulbon as its first abbot.

-On 8 November 1880, under the French anti-clerical laws, the Abbey of Frigolet was seized and the religious expelled.
+On 8 November 1880, under the French anti-clerical laws, the Abbey of Frigolet was seized and the monks expelled.
 Eventually, however, they were permitted to return.

 Boulbon died on 2 March 1883.
 His successor, Paulinus Boniface, named abbot on 10 June 1883, undid by poor administration the work begun by Boulbon.
 After a canonical visitation by Archbishop of Aix, François Xavier Gouthe-Soulard, Paulinus was deposed, and the direction of the abbey entrusted to Denis Bonnefoy.